jkomoros/boardgame/TUTORIAL.md

 Now the core engine knows about what phase it is. `moves.Base` will consult that information it is Legal method.
 But how do we tell `moves.Base` which phases a move is legal in?

-`MoveType` and `MoveTypeConfig` have a `LegalPhases []int` field.
-If this field is zero-length (nil or a zero-length slice) that tells `moves.Base` that the move is legal in any phase.
-If it's non-zero-length, then `moves.Base` will ensure that the current phase is explicitly enumerated in LegalPhases, otherwise it will return an error.

-You can set these `LegalPhases` on your own in `MoveTypeConfig`s, but that can be error prone, and it's confusing to have the information about phases coordinated across each move, instead of in one central place.

-`GameManager` has an `AddMoves` method that takes a list of move configs to add to the manager during setup.
-It also has an `AddMovesForPhase` method that takes a phase and a list of moves.
-For each move config provided, if the LegalPhases doesn't already list the phase in question, it will explicitly add it before installing it.
-This means that in most cases you can just leave your `LegalPhases` field on your config as nil, and configure the phase for all moves at once when you install them.
+Moves that are based on `moves.Base` have a `LegalPhases() []int` method that `moves.Base` consults to see if the game's CurrentPhase is one of those. `LegalPhases()` just returns whatever was passed in `auto.Config` with `WithLegalPhases`.
+However, setting that manually is error-prone; you have to remember to include it for each move in that phase, and it can be hard to keep track of the order of the moves.

+That's why the `moves` package defines `Add`, `AddForPhase`, and `AddOrderedForPhase`, which automatically call the right `WithLegalPhases` and `WithLegalMoveProgression` methods for you.
+In addition, the `moves` package defines `moves.Combine`, a convenience wrapper to use in your `ConfigureMoves` when you have phases.

 You can see this in action in `examples/blackjack/main.go` in `ConfigureMoves`

 ```
+	return moves.Combine(
 		//...
-	.AddMovesForPhase(PhaseNormalPlay,
+		moves.AddForPhase(PhaseNormalPlay,
 			auto.MustConfig(
 				new(MoveCurrentPlayerHit),
 				moves.WithHelpText("The current player hits, drawing a card."),
 			),
 			auto.MustConfig(
 				new(MoveCurrentPlayerStand),
 				moves.WithHelpText("If the current player no longer wants to draw cards, they can stand."),
 			),
 			auto.MustConfig(
 				new(MoveRevealHiddenCard),
 				moves.WithHelpText("Reveals the hidden card in the user's hand"),
 				moves.WithIsFixUp(true),
 			),
 			auto.MustConfig(
 				new(moves.FinishTurn),
 				moves.WithHelpText("When the current player has either busted or decided to stand, we advance to next player."),
 			),
-	)//...
+		),//...
+	)
 ```

-If you were to inspect the MoveTypeConfig that `auto.Config()` returned for MoveCurrentPlayerHit, you'll see it doesn't mention LegalPhases at all, allowing manager.AddMovesForPhase to configure them appropriately.
-If you did want to specifically define which phases it was legal in, you'd pass `moves.WithLegalPhases(phases)` into `auto.Config()`.

 Of course, there are sometimes moves that are legal in *any* mode.
-For those, it still makes sense to use `AddMoves`, as blackjack does:
+For those, it still makes sense to use `moves.Add`, as blackjack does:

 ```
-	return boardgame.NewMoveTypeConfigBundle().AddMoves(
+	return moves.Combine(
+		moves.Add(
 			auto.MustConfig(
 				new(MoveShuffleDiscardToDraw),
 				moves.WithHelpText("When the draw deck is empty, shuffles the discard deck into draw deck."),
 			),
-	)...
+		),
+		//...
+	)
 ```

+Note that moves.Add() doesn't really do anything; it purely exists so that it's more legible when you have AddForPhase in the same block.

 #### Ordered Moves